High Blood Pressure/Hypertension

 What do the blood pressure numbers mean?

-Each time the heart beats (contracts and relaxes), pressure is created inside the arteries.
-The pressure is greatest when blood is pumped out of the heart into the arteries or systole.
-When the heart relaxes between beats and blood is not moving out of the heart, the pressure falls in the arteries or diastole.
+Pressure is created inside the arteries each time the heart beats (contracts and relaxes).
+The pressure is greatest when blood pumps out of the heart into the arteries or systole.
+The pressure falls in the arteries or diastole when the heart relaxes between beats and blood is not moving out of the heart.
 Two numbers are recorded when measuring blood pressure:

 Top number (systolic pressure)

 "Systolic pressure" refers to the pressure inside the artery when the heart contracts and pumps blood through the body.

 Bottom number (diastolic pressure)